GHSA Administrative Responsibilities to Member Schools

 4.23 When the membership is divided into classifications as called for by the GHSA Constitution, the following process will be used:

-(a) The two F.T.E. counts for public schools will be averaged by the GHSA staff, and the staff will compile enrollment counts from private schools and system projections for new schools and other schools affected by that opening.
+(a) The F.T.E. count for public schools will be averaged by the GHSA staff, and the staff will compile enrollment counts from private schools and system projections for new schools and other schools affected by that opening.

 (b) Member schools will receive a listing of student population counts for their verification.
 When there is a major discrepancy between the school's enrollment count and the count determined by the GHSA staff, the school may appeal to the Executive Director to reconsider the count.